– President-elect John F. Kennedy, speaking by telephone at Marina City’s groundbreaking ceremony

 - George R. Quin, president of Central Realty Company

-- Maurice Goldblatt, who along with his brother, Nathan, founded a chain of discount stores in Chicago, including a flagship store at State and Van Buren Streets where DePaul University is now located.
+- Maurice Goldblatt, who along with his brother, Nathan, founded a chain of discount stores in Chicago, including a flagship store at State & Van Buren Streets where DePaul University is now located.

 David Sullivan had been on the job as president of the 250,000-member BSEIU since May 5, 1960, when he was elected to replace William L. McFetridge, who retired after 20 years as president.
 McFetridge continued as the 8,700-member Local 1 president.